 Many of you have asked about my turning gray decision.
-That first gray hair showed up before I turned twenty, so a fiftieth birthday gift to myself was to stop coloring it.
-My hair has a tendancy to turn brassy with coloring so it is now in harmony with my coloring for the first time in my adult life.
+Before I turned twenty, my first gray hair showed up, so a fiftieth birthday gift to myself was to stop coloring it.
+My hair tends to turn brassy with coloring, so it is now in harmony with my coloring for the first time in my adult life.
 The process of letting the color grow off included using a lighter temporary color to mask the skunk line a little and keeping it short while it grew out.
 A stylist once told me that letting my hair go gray means keeping it neatly trimmed becomes a priority to keep from looking unkempt.

-My thinning hair is best kept at a medium length or shorter which is much more flattering than trying to let it grow to my shoulders.
-Working with the natural tendancies of my hair certainly makes my daily life easier.
+My thinning hair is best at a medium length or shorter, which is much more flattering than trying to let it grow to my shoulders.
+Working with the natural tendencies of my hair certainly makes my daily life easier.
 I never spend more than ten minutes on my hair in the morning.
 If I blow dry it, I use a low heat setting and speed as I lift and scrunch my hair with my hands to keep it curly.
 If I want it to be more straight, I use a vented brush to lift and smooth it as I dry it up from the root to give it lift.
-I rarely brush it or even think about it during the day so a low maintance cut and style is very important to me.
+I rarely brush it or even think about it during the day, so a low maintenance cut and style are imperative.
 When it starts falling in my eyes, it is time to make an appointment for a trim.